AleksCipri/IMPRS_2025_DA_tutorial/README.md

 # Domain Adaptation Tutorial
-These are a set of tutorials made for 2025 IAIFI Summer school, in companian with the lecture by Aleksandra Ćiprijanović.
+These are a set of tutorials made for 2025 IMPRS Summer School, in companian with the lecture about Domain Adaptation by [Aleksandra Ciprijanovic](https://www.alexciprijanovic.com).
 The tutorials can be found under the `tutorials` directory, and the solutions to both can be found under `solutions.` If, by chance, you are struggling to train the models, pre-trained models can be found in `pretrained_models.zip`.

 ## Setup